tomkyle/find-run-test

 FRT automatically executes the associated PHPUnit test for a changed source code file.

-It takes a different approach to spatie/phpunit-watcher, a mature und well-developed testing tool.
-Its goal is to automatically re-execute the entire PHPUnit test suite when source code files are changed.
-The phpunit-watcher watch command starts an own watch process which executes the full test suite once a file has changed.
-However, the executed tests can, however, be restricted to specific tests using the --filter option.
+Comparison with spatie/phpunit-watcher: spatie/phpunit-watcher re-executes the entire PHPUnit test suite once a source code file has changed.
+The executed tests can be restricted to specific tests using the --filter option.
 This means that regardless of which file is changed or saved, only the specified unit tests are executed.

 $ vendor/bin/phpunit-watcher watch